 Another common mistake is not understanding the different playing strategies for games.
 Most have them, so new players should do some research.
 A good example of this is Blackjack side bets, which is something I have noticed growing in popularity online.
 I have actually have a dedicated Blackjack side bets page on my website to explain in more detail what this is and where it is available.

 Be vigilant when it comes to Bonuses.
 They are generally not worth taking for live casinos in my experience as the wagering requirements are so high on table games.
 Quite often a welcome bonus excludes live games completely.
 The special Live Casino bonuses are better, but they tend to be small.
 I personally prefer cash back when I’m playing so will hunt out those places that offer that, although they but can be difficult to find.

 Is there a way to spot a good Live Dealer Casino from a bad one?

-In my experience, there aren’t any bad live casinos, in terms of the third party solutions being provided.
+In my experience, there aren’t any bad live casinos, in terms of the third-party solutions being provided.
 They all have something different to offer.
 I’ve played at every single one I could find online, so I am in a good position to comment.
 The best online casinos offering Live Dealer are generally the ones who have invested in their own dedicated environments with the suppliers.
-You get a more personalised experience playing at these tables and they have on table promotions where you can win extra cash while playing.
+You get a more personalized experience playing at these tables and they have on-table promotions where you can win extra cash while playing.

 If you really don’t know where to start then stick to the casinos you trust and play there if they have a live casino.
 Alternatively, you can use sites like my Live casino comparer one to get recommendations on good places to play Live Dealer, based on your interests.